Generic Name: asparaginase

 The recommended dose is 25,000 International Units/m2 administered intramuscularly for each scheduled dose of native E. coli asparaginase within a treatment.

-- When reconstituted, Erwinaze should be a clear, colorless solution.
-Discard the reconstituted solution if any visible particles or protein aggregates are present.
+5. When reconstituted, Erwinaze should be a clear, colorless solution.
+Inspect the solution after reconstitution and discard if any visible particles or protein aggregates are present.

 - History of serious pancreatitis with prior L-asparaginase therapy